Table of Contents

 Florida juvenile records are maintained as confidential records, exempt from Florida’s vast public records law.
 However, some juvenile criminal records are not exempt.
-Specifically, felony juvenile arrests are sold by the Florida Department of Law Enforcement [FDLE] regardless of the age of the juvenile.
+Specifically, felony juvenile arrests are considered, by the Florida Department of Law Enforcement [FDLE], to be public records.

-The law limits public access to just felony records of juveniles.
-Only the FDLE provides this information.
+Under Florida law, FDLE is allowed to disclose felony arrests by minors.
 The Clerk of Courts and the Department of Juvenile Justice maintain all juvenile records as confidential.

 The Misconception About Juvenile Records and Confidentiality

 The confidentiality of juvenile arrest records depends on the government agency handling the information and the nature of the charge.